 Applications that are judged as not fulfilling the criteriae will be rejected.

-Upon rejection, the application is informed of the possiblity of applying for resources in the "sandbox".
+Upon rejection, the application is informed of the possiblity of applying for resources via the local resource pool.

 Out of the national HPC resources DeiC coordinates, 50% are allocated locally at the individual universities, while 45% are allocated following calls.
 The final 5% are so-called "sandbox", and is used for testing calculation methods by both new and experienced users.

-The "sandbox" is allocated by DeiC's head of HPC, Eske Christiansen.
+The "sandbox" is allocated by DeiC.
 You can read more about how to apply for sandbox resources here: link.

 The individual university is responsible for allocating its own resources among the researchers.